NEWS FOR JUNE

 Fishing Breaks has three beats on the two main rivers.
 Benham Estate and Barton Court on the River Kennet and Donnington Grove on the River Lambourn.
 The latter is a great stream for wading and sight fishing, while the other two offer a huge variety of main river, side streams and carriers in which you can truly lose yourself.

 The season on the Lambourn opens in mid-April and at the start of May on the Kennet.
-Expect a good Hawthorn hatch early on, followed by a stupendous Mayfly hatch and then a mixture of olives, sedges and terrestrials later in the year.
+Expect a good hawthorn hatch early on, followed by a stupendous mayfly hatch and then a mixture of olives, sedges and terrestrials later in the year.

-John says of the streams of this royal county, "The river Kennet is rated by many to be as good as the Test and the mayfly hatches can be so heavy that they look like a snowstorm.
-The Lambourn has the coldest water of any chalkstream in the country and crystal clear, the wild fish grow to about 1lb with a monster at 1lb 1/4 and the flies used can be as small as size 22 - dry fly fishing at its best."
+John has lived amongst the streams of Berkshire for many years and has grown to know them better than any other guide.
+He says of the streams of this royal county, 'The River Kennet is rated by many to be as good as the Test and the mayfly hatches can be so heavy that they look like a snowstorm.
+The Lambourn has the coldest and crystal-clear water of any chalkstream in the country, the wild fish grow to about 1lb with a monster at 1lb 4oz and the flies used can be as small as size 22 - dry fly fishing at its best.'

 You may read more about John Stephens on the Fishing Guides page.
-If you wish to pick John’s brain, email him direct at email@example.com All diary and booking enquiries should be made direct to Fishing Breaks.
+If you wish to pick John’s brain, email him directly at firstname.lastname@example.org All diary and booking enquiries should be made direct to Fishing Breaks.